thereturn932/GordionStrongbox/README.md

 Order is already executed

 ### 0x10
-Message sender is already confirmed new rate
+Message sender is already confirmed

 ### 0x11
-Not enough confirmations for rate change
+Not enough confirmations

-### 0x11
-New rate is already not accepted by message sender

 ### 0x12
+Request is already not accepted by message sender

+### 0x13
 Address is already one of the owners

+### 0x14
+Requested liquidity amount to remove is above current liquidity amount in the wallet